 - Focusing on and motivating yourself towards goals

-If you are looking for Havening therapist in London or South West of England, then as a certified Havening Practitioner, I may be able to help you.
-Learn more about how I use Havening combined with other forms of therapy and techniques:
+If you are looking for Havening therapist in London or South West of England, then as a certified Havening Practitioner, I may be able to help you, you can book or make an enquiry below or learn more about how I use Havening combined with other forms of therapy and techniques:

 If you live further afield or wish to find your own practitioner or do further research then you can find a list of all the certified Havening practitioners here.
 These are the only Practitioners that are qualified to use Havening, so you can be assured of their quality.